Back to Blog

 Here is what ACoS ignores completely:

-- Brand awareness effect: Shoppers who see your ads but buy later through an organic click are invisible in ACoS calculations.
+• Brand awareness effect: Readers who see your ads but buy later through an organic click are invisible in ACoS calculations.

-- Halo effect across your catalog: A customer who discovers your brand through an ad on Product A and then buys Products B, C, and D organically — none of those downstream sales show up in your ACoS.
+• Halo effect across your catalog: A reader who discovers your author brand through an ad on Book A and then buys Books B, C, and D organically — none of those downstream sales show up in your ACoS.

-A seller with a 40% ACoS who is rapidly building organic ranking and brand awareness may be in a far healthier position than a seller with a 15% ACoS who is only capturing sales they would have gotten anyway.
+An author with a 40% ACoS who is rapidly building organic ranking and brand awareness may be in a far healthier position than an author with a 15% ACoS who is only capturing sales they would have gotten anyway.

 Enter TACoS: The Metric That Tells the Full Story